cepthomas/NStateMachine/README.md

 # NStateMachine

-- Semi-hierarchical sparse state machine for .NET.
+- Semi-hierarchical sparse state machine library for .NET.
-- Generates diagrams via dot.
+- Generates state diagrams via dot.
-- Requires VS2022 and .NET6.
 .
 No dependencies on third party components.
-- System.Linq not used.
-Because it's too much like C++ templates.
-- NStateMachine assembly is a standalone assembly.
-- The Demo project is an example of how to use this and a unit test.
+- The Demo project is an example of how to use this, and a unit test.

+Requires VS2022 and .NET6.

 # Usage